ZakirG/generative-daw/README.md

 ## Overview

-This project is a suite of tools for automated music composition.
+GenerativeDAW is a suite of tools for automated music composition.

 In contrast with similar generative tools out there, this application does not apply machine learning algorithms to generate music.
 Instead, constraints from classical music theory are applied to create randomized compositions that are inherently more musically sensible.
 After editing the result to taste, application state can be downloaded as a MIDI file and loaded into a conventional DAW like Logic Pro X or FL.